 Maximum levels of nitrites and nitrates lowered

-EU proposes to lower maximum levels of nitrites and nitrates as food additives in cheese and meat products
+EU reduces maximum levels of nitrites and nitrates as food additives in cheese, meat, and fishery products

-The EU proposes to reduce the limits of lead, mercury and arsenic in both nitrites and nitrates, and to lower the maximum amounts of nitrites and nitrates that may be used as food additives.
+The EU is reducing the maximum limits of lead, mercury, and arsenic in both nitrites and nitrates, and lowering the maximum levels of nitrites and nitrates that may be used as food additives.
 The aim is to keep the level of nitrosamines as low as possible while ensuring microbiological safety.

 What is changing?